mrbusche/backseatfan.com/_posts/2009-10-19-david-wells-farts-on-air.md

   </p>

   <p>
     David Wells Farted on air, but at least he owned up to it.
 Thank God smell-a-vision isn't invented yet.
-I don't want to know, but I bet they could taste it, possibly ketchup and onion&#8230;
+I don't want to know, but I bet they could taste it, possibly ketchup and onion?
   </p>
 </div>